OlivierLDff/QOlm/docs/quickstartcpp.md

     }

 protected:
-    void onItemAboutToBeInserted(_Object* item, int row) override
+    void onObjectAboutToBeInserted(_Object* item, int row) override
     {
-        // Item is not yet inserted, do some preinsert operation on it.
+        // Object is not yet inserted, do some preinsert operation on it.
     }
-    void onItemInserted(_Object* item, int row) override
+    void onObjectInserted(_Object* item, int row) override
     {
-        // Item just got inserted, but no callback/signal have been called yet.
+        // Object just got inserted, but no callback/signal have been called yet.
     }
-    void onItemAboutToBeMoved(_Object* item, int src, int dest) override {
+    void onObjectAboutToBeMoved(_Object* item, int src, int dest) override {
-        // Item haven't move yet, and no callback/signal have been called yet }
+        // Object haven't move yet, and no callback/signal have been called yet }
-    void onItemMoved(_Object* item, int src, int dest) override {
+    void onObjectMoved(_Object* item, int src, int dest) override {
-        // Item have been moved.
+        // Object have been moved.
 No Callback/Signal have been called yet.
     }
-    void onItemAboutToBeRemoved(_Object* item, int row) override
+    void onObjectAboutToBeRemoved(_Object* item, int row) override
     {
-        // Item isn't removed yet, and no callback/signal have been called yet }
+        // Object isn't removed yet, and no callback/signal have been called yet }
-    void onItemRemoved(_Object* item, int row) override
+    void onObjectRemoved(_Object* item, int row) override
     {
-        // Item have been removed.
+        // Object have been removed.
 Callback/Signal have been called }
 };
 ```

-##### Observe with callback
+### Observe with callback

 Regular callback not dependent on qt can be used to handle insert/remove/move operation.
 We can't use signal with correct pointer type because qt doesn't support template moc.